 Wines from the New World – Chile, Argentina, South Africa and Australia – generally need to be between €3.00 and €5.00 to catch the eye, while California wine is considered mainly too expensive.

-About 25% of all imports arrive from the Eastern European countries, although much of this is in bulk for local bottling or blending with the local product.
+About 25% of all imports arrive from Eastern European countries, although much of this is in bulk for local bottling or blending with the local product.
 However cheap, sweet Moldovan or Romanian wines also have a niche.

 WINE IMPORTERS IN THE CZECH REPUBLIC